sybilhoangRG/support.balsamiq.com/content/ui101/tooltips.md

 * Tooltips should be placed near the object being hovered, but should never be placed in a way that interferes with what the user is doing by obscuring the object of interest. ([*UX Planet*](https://uxplanet.org/tooltips-in-ui-design-f63e117aa3d1))
 * If you want them to be available on mobile, consider adding small informational buttons for touch screen use (see [variations below](#variations)). ([*KDE Human Interface Guidelines*](https://community.kde.org/KDE_Visual_Design_Group/HIG/Tooltip))
 * Timing is critical.
 If you have control over it, follow these guidelines:
 	* Delay the start of the tooltip so that they aren't constantly popping up as the user moves their mouse across the screen.
-Wait until the user has stopped moving their cursor for about a second. ([*About Face 3: The Essentials of Interaction Design*](https://www.amazon.com/About-Face-Essentials-Interaction-Design/dp/0470084111))
+Wait until the user has stopped moving their cursor for about a second. ([*About Face: The Essentials of Interaction Design*](https://www.amazon.com/dp/1118766571/))
 	* Show the tooltip for about 10 seconds or until the pointer moves away from the control. ([*macOS Human Interface Guidelines*](https://developer.apple.com/macos/human-interface-guidelines/user-interaction/help/))
 	* Fade tooltips in and out over ~150ms. ([*Google Material Design guidelines*](https://material.io/guidelines/components/tooltips.html))
 * Most operating systems and platforms have built-in tooltip controls; use them rather than defining your own.